ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/text-analysis.md

 ## Project Goals

-This engineering effort invites you to investigate how to use various discrete structures, such as the dictionary and the set, to extract the unique values contained inside of a list of strings.
+This engineering effort invites you to investigate how to use various discrete structures, such as the dictionary and the set, to analyze all of the text in a file.
+This means that your program, called `textanalysis` must complete tasks like (i) inputting a text file, (ii) extracting the paragraphs from the text file, and (iii) extracting the words in each paragraph.
+Next, your program

+extract the unique values
+contained inside of a list of strings.
 In addition to implementing and testing the functions that perform list uniquification, you will produce the majority of the functions for the program's command-line interface and input processing.
 You